Activating More Pixels in Image Super-Resolution Transformer: Introduction

 \section{Introduction}

 Single image super-resolution (SR) is a classic problem in computer vision and image processing.
 It aims to reconstruct a high-resolution image from a given low-resolution input.
-Since deep learning has been successfully applied to the SR task~\cite{srcnn_eccv}, numerous methods based on the convolutional neural network (CNN) have been proposed~\cite{srcnn_tpami,fsrcnn,vdsr,edsr,rcan,rdn,san,han} and almost dominate this field in the past few years.
+Since deep learning has been successfully applied to the SR task~\cite{srcnn_eccv}, numerous methods based on the convolutional neural network (CNN) have been proposed~\cite{srcnn_tpami,fsrcnn,edsr,rcan,rdn,san,classsr,bsrn} and almost dominate this field in the past few years.
 Recently, due to the success in natural language processing, Transformer~\cite{transformer} has attracted the attention of the computer vision community.
 After making rapid progress on high-level vision tasks~\cite{vit,swin_t,pvt}, Transformer-based methods are also developed for low-level vision tasks~\cite{ipt,uformer,restormer}, as well as for SR~\cite{edt,swinir}.
 Especially, a newly designed network, SwinIR~\cite{swinir}, obtains a breakthrough improvement in this task.

 Despite the success, ``why Transformer is better than CNN'' remains a mystery.
 An intuitive explanation is that this kind of network can benefit from the self-attention mechanism and utilize long-range information.
-However, we employ the attribution analysis method LAM~\cite{lam} to examine the involved range of utilized information for reconstruction in SwinIR.
+Thus, we employ the attribution analysis method LAM~\cite{lam} to examine the involved range of utilized information for reconstruction in SwinIR.
 Interestingly, we find that SwinIR does NOT exploit more input pixels than CNN-based methods (\textit{e.g.}, RCAN~\cite{rcan}) in super-resolution, as shown in Fig.~\ref{lam}.
-Besides, although SwinIR obtains higher quantitative performance, it produces inferior results to RCAN in some cases, due to the limited range of utilized information.
+Besides, although SwinIR obtains higher quantitative performance on average, it produces inferior results to RCAN in some samples, due to the limited range of utilized information.
 These phenomena illustrate that Transformer has a stronger ability to model local information, but the range of its utilized information needs to be expanded.
+In addition, we also find that blocking artifacts would appear in the intermediate features of SwinIR, as depicted in Fig.~\ref{feature}.
+It demonstrates that the shift window mechanism cannot perfectly realize cross-window information interaction.